Rent safe and private dog parks hosted by locals

 Excitement- or frustration-based dog reactivity

 Frustration-based leash reactivity, on the other hand, stems from a dog wanting to interact with something they can’t.
 This is common in social dogs who regularly visit dog parks or attend daycare.
-They love other pets and get frustrated when they aren’t allowed to greet them!
-That frustration (especially when being held back on a leash) can quickly build into a reactive display and can lead to serious aggression.
+They love other pets and feel frustrated when they aren’t allowed to greet them!
+That frustration (especially when being held back on a leash) can quickly build into a reactive display.
+In extreme cases it can even lead to serious aggression.

 If your dog’s reactivity is limited to when they’re tethered, this article talks about fixing leash reactivity or leash aggression specifically.